catvajiac/hoc_blog/pages/reading02.md

-What makes the games of the golden age so memorable?
-Is it just nostalgia or are there timeless lessons to learned from the classics?
-How do they stand up to modern games?

 Ah...the golden age.
 Back in the days when everybody walked uphill both ways to school, we didn't have fancy, new-fangled things like phones, the internet, or git, and things were overall just simpler...especially games.
 But even if